sebastienwallukat/CR_sql_library/03_Data_Dictionary/Chargeback_Tables.md

     reason,
     count,
     total_amount_usd,
-    ROUND(count / SUM(count) OVER (PARTITION BY shop_id) * 100, 2) as percent_of_total_count,
+    -- Calculate percentage of total chargebacks by count ROUND(count / SUM(count) OVER (PARTITION BY shop_id) * 100, 2) as percent_of_total_count,
-    ROUND(total_amount_usd / SUM(total_amount_usd) OVER (PARTITION BY shop_id) * 100, 2) as percent_of_total_amount
+    -- Calculate percentage of total chargebacks by amount ROUND(total_amount_usd / SUM(total_amount_usd) OVER (PARTITION BY shop_id) * 100, 2) as percent_of_total_amount
 FROM reason_counts
 WHERE shop_id = 12345678  -- Replace with specific shop ID